PhilipRuthig/EMtools/README.md

 ## Step-by-Step
 The whole process takes maybe 30 minutes for a few small images (<100MB), longer for more.
-For most use cases, all of these data analysis steps will fit within half a day or so.

 ### 0) Prepare your 2D TEM images
    Your raw TEM images should be (approximately) 3000x magnification, in .tif or .png format.
 Put them all into the provided 0_raw folder in the repository.
 As of now, your images need to be bigger than *8192x8192* pixels.